-Accessibility Services at King’s believe every student has the right to “Access Success”!
+Accessibility Services at King’s University College believes that every student has the right to “Access Success”!
 We are committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.

-Students using the services provided by Accessibility Services have disabilities which may include, but are not limited to, vision, hearing and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.
+Students using the services provided by Accessibility Services have a condition that may be related to, but not limited to, vision, hearing, mobility, different ways of learning, mental health, chronic illnesses, chronic pain, autism spectrum disorder, ADD/ADHD, and temporary conditions.

-To schedule an appointment with an Accessibility Counsellor, please contact
+To schedule an appointment with an Accessibility Counsellor: